wadehammes/delmarva-site/src/components/Carousel/README.md

 - **Lightweight**: Only imports necessary Swiper modules
 - **Multi-instance Safe**: Uses unique IDs for controls to prevent conflicts when multiple carousels are on the same page
 - **Clean Design**: Navigation arrows positioned over slides with numbered pagination between them
+- **Content Containment**: Automatically constrains content to prevent layout issues with large images or content

 ## Props